 A. Context of Passage Containing Textual Affinities

 Exodus goes on to lay down rules for handling situations where someone “strikes down” another person.
 The verb nakah hiphil in Exod 21:12 covers both serious injury and death.
 The ruling distinguishes between causing someone’s death on purpose, and by accident—"God made [it] happen” (the rare verb ’anah piel), it was “an act of God” (Exod 21:13).
 The family or community is responsible for the execution of a murderer, but there is to be a place where someone can take refuge from the executioners if they kill someone by accident, though if they acted intentionally, they can be taken from there.
 Special versions of the different rules apply to injuring a servant, which require the act to be taken seriously but allow for the sense in which the person who does the harm is causing self-injury.
 And special rules apply when an ox kills a person.
 To strike down a parent even if it does not result in death, or to put them down (perhaps falsely accusing or disowning them), or to kidnap someone so as to sell them into slavery, counts as an act as serious as killing them.
 A person who injures someone in a fight or causes a man’s wife to miscarry has to make compensation.
 In this context Exodus lays down the “life for a life, eye for an eye” rule.
-The rule might limit redress, but it might also mandate it: “there will be no ‘communal wholeness’” (no shalom) “until reparations are made” (shalam piel, the verb that occurs thirteen times in 21:34–22:14 [13]) (Brueggemann, “Exodus,” on 22:5–17 [3–16]).
+The rule might limit redress, but it might also mandate it: “there will be no ‘communal wholeness’” (no shalom) “until reparations are made” (shalam piel, the verb that occurs thirteen times in 21:34–22:14 [13]) (Brueggemann).

-Propp (Exodus 19–40, 227–31) surveys theories on the significance of the “eye for an eye” principle.
-There are no examples of its implementation in the OT except perhaps Judg 1:6–7 (Johnstone, Exodus 20–40, 123).
+Propp surveys theories on the significance of the “eye for an eye” principle.
+There are no examples of its implementation in the OT except perhaps Judg 1:6–7 (Johnstone).

 B. Context of Related Passages